Flose/TranslationLib/README.md

 ' Translate a windows form control
 ' The id of the translation string must be set in the control's Tag value someWindowsFormControl.Tag = "School"
-' Arguments are also possible, just appended and separated by a comma someWindowsFormControl.Tag = "👍,School" t.TranslateControl(someWindowsFormControl)
+' Arguments are also possible, just prepended and separated by a comma someWindowsFormControl.Tag = "👍,SchoolText" t.TranslateControl(someWindowsFormControl)
 ```